Gas in Turkey: History

 Primary energy supply is about a quarter each from coal, oil, gas, and other sources.
-In 2021 gas consumption was higher than ever before at 59 bcm.

 The General Directorate of Mineral Research and Exploration was formed in 1935, but very little gas was found.
 The most efficient way of importing gas is by pipeline from nearby countries, and the first imports were from Russia in 1986, followed by Iran.
 However, the pipeline from Azerbaijan only started transferring gas in 2007.

 Liquefied natural gas (LNG) was first imported from Algeria in 1994 and from Nigeria in 1999.
 In the early 21st century gas consumption increased.
 Between 2000 and 2020 the share of imported energy increased from just over 50% to 70%.

 In 2019, the European Council objected to Turkish drilling in the eastern Mediterranean.
 In 2022, a gas shutoff by Iran caused problems for industry.
 Some analysts say that Turkey does not have enough gas storage or alternative supplies to resist pressure, and that when Russia says it is closing a gas pipeline for maintenance (for example a 10-day shutdown of Bluestream in 2022 at 2 days notice) this is sometimes intended to apply political pressure.
 In 2022, the increase in global gas prices increased the current account deficit as more gas was bought on the spot market.